 The majority of our programs are open to anyone at Jefferson, except the Intramural Professional Development Programs which are open only to faculty and postdoctoral fellows.
 The individual career counseling is open to JCLS postdoctoral fellows and graduate students.

 In collaboration with Jefferson’s Career Development Center, Lisa Kozlowski, PhD, Associate Dean in the Office of Postdoctoral Affairs, offers individual career counseling to both postdoctoral fellows and PhD graduate students.
 She explains the job search process, including discussions on self-assessment, information on career paths, contact information for professionals in different career fields and reviews of resumes/CVs and cover letters.
 To set up an appointment please contact Dr. Kozlowski.

-The Career Cevelopment offers a variety of services including:
+The Career Development Center offers a variety of services including:

-- Individual appointments in-person and over the phone on the following topics: job search strategies, resume/CV, and cover letter reviews, LinkedIn profile reviews, informational interviewing, mock interviews, career inventories/assessments (MBTI, Strong Interest Inventory) and personal career planning.
+- Individual appointments in-person, over the phone, and Zoom include the following topics: job search strategies, resume/CV and cover letter reviews, LinkedIn profile reviews, informational interviewing, mock interviews, career inventories/assessments (StrengthsFinder, Strong Interest Inventory), and personal career planning.

 Drop in to have your resume, cover letter, or job application reviewed & your career questions answered.
 Sit down with a Career Ambassador and work on your documents with their guidance.

 Note: Due to COVID-19, the Career Cafe is currently being held online (see below) and will be back to in-person format as soon as it is made possible.